 Universities in the USA have a reputation for being expensive and basic PhD fees can bear this out.
 That isn’t the whole story though.
 In fact, many institutions offer substantial financial support to their graduate students in the form of scholarships or paid assistantship positions.

-With a huge range of universities offering PhD programs in the USA it’s no surprise that American PhD fees vary a lot.
+With a huge range of universities offering PhD programmes in the USA it’s no surprise that American PhD fees vary a lot.
 They also tend to be exaggerated or otherwise misreported based on very high figures for prestigious Ivy League universities.
 These aren’t typical.

 Actual fees vary between public and private institutions and sometimes depend on a students’ residency status: